Oh, that You would rend the heavens and come down, that the mountains might quake at Your presence-- (Isaiah 64:1 NASB)

 because your heart was tender and you humbled yourself before the Lord when you heard what I spoke against this place and against its inhabitants that they should become a desolation and a curse, and you have torn your clothes and wept before Me, I truly have heard you," declares the Lord.
 "Therefore, behold, I will gather you to your fathers, and you will be gathered to your grave in peace, and your eyes will not see all the evil which I will bring on this place."

-On the other hand, any preaching on sin or repentance goes over like a lead balloon at some false revival meetings that promote signs and wonders (in place of repentance and salvation), exhibit manifestations which are not of the Holy Spirit (in place of genuine works of the Spirit as described in the New Testament) See Tongues in in The Gospels and Acts and have a misguided emphasis upon the Holy Spirit (in place of Jesus Christ).
-As the Savior said
+On the other hand, any preaching on sin or repentance goes over like a lead balloon at some false revival meetings that promote signs and wonders in place of repentance and salvation, exhibit demonic manifestations in place of genuine works of the Spirit as described in the New Testament and misguidedly emphasize the Holy Spirit rather than focusing on God/Jesus Christ.
+Remember what the Savior said

 "When the Helper comes, whom I will send to you from the Father, that is the Spirit of truth who proceeds from the Father, He will testify about Me, (John 15:26 NASB)